aamyren/CalHacks2023/README.md

 Project for the CalHacks 2023 AI hackathon at UC Berkeley, exploring sentiment analysis with the new GPT-4 API.
 It involves a web scraper to collect public forum stock discussions into data that is processed and used to train a language model, and implements a chatbot interface for users to interact directly with this model.
 Since this is an experimental project in which the majority of this code was completed in the 36-hour span of the hackathon, it had to be cleaned up a bit before being made in a public repo, and will hopefully be improved and further expanded on in the future (.❛ ᴗ ❛.)

-You can check out the details & ideas for potential future improvements on this project here:
+You can check out the details & potential future improvements for this project here:

 https://devpost.com/software/reddit-stock-discussion-chatbot